PikWay/korg-nanokey-studio/README.md

 Only minimal mapping is done (Keyboard, Malstorm, SubTractor, OctoREX).
 Please check remotemap file for details.
 Feel free to modify or addapt to your needs.

-This is based on not modified controller setup (default) - if ypu've changed anything in Korg Controll Editor - it might not work.
+This is based on not modified controller setup (default) - if you've changed anything in Korg Controll Editor - it might not work.